Only if you have a low-profile T-2-ring like #2408318 or if you use the M48-thread, you'll have to use additional spacer rings.

 I also want to use other eyepieces.
 How do I know the right distance between fieldstop position and the MPCC?

-Baader MPCC Mark III - Multi Purpose Newton Coma Corrector
+Baader MPCC Mark III - Multi Purpose Newton Coma Correktor

-The only coma corrector for Newton telescopes, that neither reduces the focal length nor the image field of your telescope
+Coma corrector for Newton telescopes that neither reduces the focal length nor the image field of your telescope

 Technical data of MPCC Mark III